 We seem to have left the inner commons to the blind when it comes to music, and yet it is we who are blind not to hear the music in the wind as it blows across country fields, or in the moment of a heavy storm, or in the waxing and waning tide and, even, in the movement of the sun as it silently rises beyond the horizon.
 Of course, if you open your heart and mind to all the music that surrounds you, it will not be music that you hear in a conventional sense, but notes of a different kind.
 It is up to you to gather all those notes into a composition that you hear inwardly, which soon becomes a natural process with facility and practise.
-We could liken the man-made musical instrument to the outer commons, while the inner commons is to be perceived and heard in the way how a tree is formed, or in the shape of many buildings that surround us.
-Have you ever heard an architect say how a building is like music to his eyes, due to the beauty of its aesthetic design and construction?
-The word ‘beautiful’ is immediately significant whenever the music of the everyday world is contemplated by a person’s eyes.
+We could liken the man-made musical instrument to the outer commons, while the inner commons is to be perceived and heard in the way how physical objects are formed, such as the shape of trees or the many buildings that surround us.
+Have you ever heard an architect say how a great cathedral or palatial building is like music to their eyes, due to the beauty of its aesthetic design and construction?
+The word beautiful is immediately significant whenever the music of the everyday world is perceived through a person’s eyes.
 Just observe how a person, when listening to inwardly inspiring music, tends to look out of the window at the expansive blue sky, at the vibrant beauty of nature and the alive objects outside.